Good Bye, Lenin!: Plot

 Christiane gets stronger and one day wanders outside while Alex is asleep.
 She sees her neighbours' old East German furniture stacked in the street, new West German cars for sale, advertisements for Western corporations, and a statue of Lenin being flown away by helicopter.
-Alex and Ariane take her back home and show her a fake newscast explaining East Germany is now accepting refugees from the West following an economic crisis there.
+Alex and Ariane take her back home and Alex shows her a fake newscast explaining East Germany is now accepting refugees from the West following an economic crisis there.
+Ariane tells Alex she is pregnant with Rainer's baby; it will be half East German and half West German, a symbol of the new Germany.

-At the family dacha Christiane reveals her own secret: her husband had fled not for a mistress but because of the difficulties he faced for refusing to join the ruling party.
+At the family dacha Christiane reveals her secret: her husband had fled not for a mistress but because of the difficulties he faced for refusing to join the ruling party.
 The plan had been for the rest of the family to join him.
 Christiane, fearing the government would take her children if things went wrong, decided to stay.
 Contrary to what she had told her children, their father wrote many letters that she hid.
 As she declares her wish to see her husband one last time to make amends, she relapses and is taken back to hospital.

 Alex meets his father, Robert, who has remarried, has two children, and lives in West Berlin.
-He convinces him to see Christiane one last time.
-Under pressure to reveal the truth about the fall of the East, Alex creates a final fake news segment, persuading a taxi driver (who resembles cosmonaut Sigmund Jähn, the first German in space and Alex's childhood hero) to act in the false news report as the new leader of East Germany and to give a speech about opening the borders to the West.
+He convinces Robert to see Christiane one last time.
+Under pressure to reveal the truth about the fall of the East, Alex creates a final fake news segment, persuading a taxi driver (who strongly resembles cosmonaut Sigmund Jähn, the first German in space and Alex's childhood hero) to act in the false news report as the new leader of East Germany and to give a speech about opening the borders to the West.
 However, unbeknownst to Alex, Lara had already recounted the true political developments to Christiane earlier that day.

 Christiane dies two days later, outliving the German Democratic Republic by three days after German reunification.
 The family and friends scatter her ashes in the wind using a toy rocket Alex made with his father during childhood.